-Welcome to my scrapbook, a treasure trove of things I find interesting, unsettling, perhaps controversial.
-This first entry, the book The Ignorant Schoolmaster: Five Lessons in Intellectual Emancipation (1987), by the French philosopher Jacques Rancière, presents the notion of intellectual emancipation; the idea of equality of the mind.
-The book most striking arguments are made around our assumed biases towards competition and inequality.
-The things that transpire the most from our social fabric.
+The book The Ignorant Schoolmaster: Five Lessons in Intellectual Emancipation (1987), by the French philosopher Jacques Rancière, presents the notion of intellectual emancipation; the idea of equality of the mind.
+The book presents arguments about our biases towards competition and inequality, by-products of our social fabric.

 Some of the gems here: